 What are behavioural experiments?

-Behavioural experiments are activities that I will ask you to do, based on my assessment of your anxiety and is part of Cognitive Behavioural Therapy.
+Behavioural experiments are activities that I will ask you to do, based on my assessment of your anxiety and are part of Cognitive Behavioural Therapy.

 How do behavioural experiments work?

 Kate is 45 years old has a job interview next week.
 Her sleep is suffering as she cannot stop worrying at bedtime.
-She is feeling overwhelmed throughout the day, and no longer goes for her daily walk as she worries she will bump into someone and doesn’t want to talk.
-Kate is considering cancelling her interview as she does not expect to get the job, as she won’t be able to perform in the interview as she is not as good as the other candidates.
+She feels overwhelmed throughout the day and no longer goes for her daily walk as she worries she will bump into someone and doesn’t want to talk.
+Kate is considering cancelling her interview as she does not expect to get the job, as she won’t perform in the interview as she is not as good as the other candidates.
 She is feeling like a failure as a person.

 Feeling like a failure and not good enough are Kate’s belief systems and probably took years to develop.
-Years of having thoughts that she was not good enough and not noticing the times in her life when she did well at something.
+Years of thinking that she was not good enough and not noticing the times in her life when she did well at something.

-These beliefs will lead Kate to assumptions about herself, such as not being good enough to get the job and that other people (that she does not know) will be better than her.
+These beliefs will lead Kate to assumptions about herself, such as not being good enough to get the job and that another person (that she does not know) will be better than her.
 Her beliefs about herself will make her work harder than most people, aiming to be perfect at everything, which eventually puts her under pressure and increases her worry and anxiety.

 How will behavioural experiments help with anxiety?

 I am not good enough to get the job.
-I am worrying myself sick and because of lack of sleep cannot perform on the day.
+I am worrying myself sick and cannot perform on the day because of lack of sleep.